This page allows you to quickly generate the starting elements of the classic Fibonacci series.

 You may choose between a numbered list, or an unformatted sequence of results.

 Both will have exactly the same entries / results.
+Note that the numbers get very large, very quickly - for example No.1000 has 278 digits.

 The Fibonacci Series was named after the Italian mathematician, Leonardo Fibonacci, who was one of the first to study it, in the 13th century.